cemachelen/LFRic_container/README.md

 lfric_env.def is the Singularity definition file.

-archer2_lfric.sub is an example ARCHER2 submission script
+archer2_lfric.sub is an example ARCHER2 submission script from a previous release